projectacrn/acrn-hypervisor/doc/getting-started/building-from-source.rst

 a different build directory by setting the ``O`` ``make`` parameter, for example: ``make O=build-nuc``.

-To query the board, scenario and build type of an existing build, the ``hvshowconfig`` target will help.
+To query the board, scenario, and build type of an existing build, the ``hvshowconfig`` target will help.

   .. code-block:: none